HexadigmSystems/FunctionTraits/README.md

 template <TRAITS_FUNCTION_C F>
 inline constexpr CallingConvention CallingConvention_v;
 ```
 Calling convention of "F" returned as a "CallingConvention" enumerator (declared in "TypeTraits.h").
-Calling conventions include "Cdecl", "Stdcall", etc. (note that functions with calling conventions not seen in this enumerator are not supported, but all mainstream calling conventions are).
-Also please note that compilers will sometimes change the calling convention declared on your functions to the "Cdecl" calling convention depending on the compiler options in effect at the time (in particular when compiling for 64 bits opposed to 32 bits, though the "Vectorcall" calling convention *is* supported on 64 bits but not on GCC since it doesn't support this particular calling convention).
+Calling convention enumerators at this writing include "Cdecl", "Stdcall", "Fastcall", "Vectorcall", "Thiscall" (applicable to non-static member functions only) and "Regcall".
+Note that in all cases only those calling conventions that are supported by a given compiler can be returned by "CallingConvention_v" (so for instance, "Vectorcall" will never be returned on GCC since it doesn't support this calling convention).
+Also please note that compilers will sometimes change the calling convention declared on your functions to the "Cdecl" calling convention depending on the compiler options in effect at the time (in particular when compiling for 64 bits opposed to 32 bits, though some calling conventions like "Vectorcall" *are* supported on 64 bits though again, GCC doesn't support "Vectorcall").
 In this case the calling convention on your function is ignored and "CallingConvention_v" will correctly return the "Cdecl" calling convention (if that's what the compiler actually uses).</details>

 <a name="CallingConventionName_v"></a><details><summary>CallingConventionName_v</summary>
 ```C++
 template <TRAITS_FUNCTION_C F>
 inline constexpr tstring_view CallingConventionName_v;
 ```
-Same as [CallingConvention_v](#callingconvention_v) just above but returns this as a (WYSIWYG) string (of type "tstring_view" - see [TypeName_v](#typename_v) for details).</details>
+Same as [CallingConvention_v](#callingconvention_v) just above but returns this as a (WYSIWYG) string (of type "tstring_view" - see [TypeName_v](#typename_v) for details).
+Note that these strings are always returned in lowercase ("cdecl", "stdcall", etc.). </details>

 <a name="ForEachArg"></a><details><summary>ForEachArg</summary>
 ```C++